callum-hart/react-hook-combobox/README.md

 ### initialValue
 `string, optional`

-Initial value of the input primitive..
+Initial value of the input primitive.

 The `useCombobox` hook returns an object containing the fields: